osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 5. Can contain a maximum of 100 characters

 ## Indexes
-While the key (or primary index) is defined at the SdsType, secondary indexes are defined at the SdsStream.
+While the primary index is defined at the SdsType, secondary indexes are defined at the SdsStream.

 Secondary indexes are applied to a single property; there are no